 Adding a Mapper using dataContext to use generated types from db

-This mapper will get sure that you always sync your types with types you receive from your db.
+This mapper will ensure that you always sync your types with those you receive from your DB.

 open System